truongbuu/Hybrid-Image-Registration/README.md

 Usage: Run files experiment2.m for registrating 2 retina images using both feature based and intensity based method.
 To change for new pairs, change id1 and id2 file.

-To obtain the ROI, run the https://github.com/truongbuu/optic-nerve-cnn to obtain the segmentation.
+To obtain the ROI, run the https://github.com/truongbuu/optic-nerve-cnn (forked from: https://github.com/seva100/optic-nerve-cnn/tree/master/scripts)to obtain the segmentation.
 The ROI format is: [xmin xmax ymin ymax]